Sandbridge, Virginia

 The only public road entrance to the community is Sandbridge Road, which is near the northern end of Sandbridge and connects it to businesses and neighborhoods in the Princess Anne area of Virginia Beach.
 Local residents used to have the privilege of driving through the adjacent Dam Neck Naval installation (with permit) to shorten their commute.
 A special guard was posted on the south entrance of the base to admit or deny travelers.
 However, in the post-9/11 atmosphere the "back-gate" has been closed down for security purposes.
 By the year 2025, the city of Virginia Beach plans to complete an extension of Nimmo Parkway, which would cut the drive from Sandbridge to its nearest neighbors in Lago Mar by half.
 This would also be a much more convenient connection to the shopping and dining centers at Red Mill, Courthouse and beyond.
 Multipurpose Nimmo Trail would also be extended adjacent to the new road, making Sandbridge accessible by foot and bicycle.

 Sandbridge is known for its somewhat remote location and receives a smaller volume of visitors than the main Virginia Beach resort strip located a few miles to its north.
 The Virginia Beach EMS Lifeguard Division does protect the water in Sandbridge.
 They hold four stands at Market Place Beach and ten stands at Little Island Beach.
 There are four supervising lifeguards who keep constant patrol over the rest of the waters where lifeguards are not permanently stationed.
 Lifeguards are on duty daily from 9:30 a.m. to 6:00 p.m., Memorial Day weekend to Labor Day.

-Sandbridge consists primarily of single family homes; there are also four condominium buildings.
+Sandbridge consists primarily of single family homes.
+There are also four condominium complexes, the largest of which are Sanctuary at False Cape, at the south end near the Back Bay National Wildlife Refuge, and Sandbridge Dunes, at the north end.
 Many of the residential properties are available for rent on daily, weekly, or monthly basis.
 The ratio of year-round residents to renters is said to be about 1:5.
 Through the mid-1990s several homes were lost to the Atlantic, but sand replenishment efforts have been successful in restoring the beach.
 At one time it was not uncommon to see a Banker Horse which had roamed too far north.
 The horses were known to cause problems eating vegetation from yards, and occasionally were struck by vehicles.
 More fences were built south of the Virginia/North Carolina border to help curb this problem in recent years.

-Major League Baseball third baseman Ryan Zimmerman grew up in Sandbridge, and currently owns a vacation home there.
-Former Virginia governor Bob McDonnell owns two properties in Sandbridge.
+Former Major League Baseball third baseman Ryan Zimmerman grew up in Sandbridge, and currently owns a vacation home there.
+Former Virginia governor Bob McDonnell owned two properties in Sandbridge.